Rupayan2005/ML-Project/README.md

 - Scikit-learn for machine learning algorithms
 - Streamlit for web interfaces
 - Groq for LLM API
-- Open-source community for datasets and tools
+- TensorFlow for the machine learning framework

 ---